ranjancse26/Stratis-SaleDeedRegistry/README.md

 **SaleDeedRegistry.ApiClient** - A lightweight library that deals with the SaleDeedRegistry Smart Contract communication via the Swagger based contract API.
 Any application that consumes the contract will make use of this library and interact or programmatically execute the contract operations with ease.

 **SaleDeedRegistry.Console** - It's a console app or a sample that's used for demonstrating the SaleDeedRegistry contract capabilities.
-The console app is designed with a minimal code by fully utilizing the custom libraries coded as part of the solution.
+The console app is designed with minimal code by fully utilizing the custom libraries coded as part of the solution.

 **SaleDeedRegistry.Contract** - The Stratis based Smart Contract Library consists of the SaleDeedRegistry contract.

 **SaleDeedRegistry.Desktop** - The Sale Deed Registry Desktop Application that deals with the Property Management and Sale Deed Registration.
 The Government Supervisor who's responsible for handling the Sale Deed and property ownership will make use of this desktop app and perform all the SaleDeedRegistry Smart Contract operations with ease.

 **SaleDeedRegistry.Domain** - The Domain library consists of all the SaleDeedRegistry domain entities.
-The domain gives a complete overview on the domain entities that's being used to fulfill the Sale Deed transaction.
+The domain gives a complete overview of the domain entities that are being used to fulfill the Sale Deed transaction.

-**SaleDeedRegistry.Lib** - It's a class library, the core or heart of our solution.
+**SaleDeedRegistry.Lib** - It's a class library, the core or the heart of our solution.
 This library has all the required or necessary things for interacting with the SaleDeedRegistry smart contract.
 Actors and those responsible for performing the contract operation.
-Also consists of helper class that deals with the generation of unique id and reading the configuration items.
+It also consists of a helper class that deals with the generation of unique id and reading the configuration items.

 **SaleDeedRegistry.Tests** - The SaleDeedRegistry smart contract unit test project coding using xunit and moq.
 It has all the facts for testing the contract functionalities.
 It's a complete unit test solution that executes all of the contract operations and verifies the expectation.